The Healthful Ideas

 We'll email this post to you, so you can come back to it later!

-Four shots of pouring a shaken espresso into a Starbucks cup.
+Frothy shaken espresso with ice being poured into a plastic Starbucks cup.

 FAQs

-It's freshly brewed espresso shaken with ice and syrup the same way you would shake a cocktail.
-It makes the coffee frothy and light without frothing the milk.
+It's freshly brewed espresso shaken with ice and syrup, the same way you would shake a cocktail.
+It adds air into the coffee and makes it frothy without having to froth the milk.

 How many shots of espresso does Starbucks use?